 The estimated commercial fishing season length (days open) for the FLK/EFL stock of hogfish under the preferred ACL alternative in Action 6, combined with the size limits in Action 8 and trip limits in Action 9, is shown in Table 4.9.4.
 Estimated landings are shown in similar fashion in Table 4.9.5.
 The alternatives with smaller trip limits extend the commercial fishing season longer than the ones with larger trip limits, with no difference between Alternative 1 (No Action) and Sub-alternative 3f (Table 4.9.4).
-A commercial ACL of 3,510 lbs ww (Preferred Sub-alternative 2b in Action 6), size limit of 16 inches FL (Preferred Sub-alternative 3c in Action 8), and a trip limit of 25 lbs ww (Preferred Sub-alternative 3a in Action 9) would result in 181 commercial fishing days for the FLK-EFL stock.
+A commercial ACL of 3,510 lbs ww (Preferred Sub-alternative 3c in Action 6), size limit of 16 inches fork length (Preferred Sub-alternative 3c in Action 9) would result in 181 commercial fishing days for the FLK-EFL stock.
 Biological effects under all the alternatives considered in Action 9 would not differ significantly because there are ACLs and inseason AMs in place.
 The only difference among the alternatives in Action 9 is the number of commercial fishing days.